 - Ingredients: Aqua (Spring Water), Isoamyl P-Methoxycinnamate (Naturally occurring UV-Filter), Olea Europea (Olive) Fruit oil*, Helianthus Annuus (SUNFLOWER) Seed Oil*, Cetaryl Alcohol (Emulsifying Plant Wax), Diethylamino Hydroxybenzoyl Hexyl Benzoate, Elais Guinesis (Palm) Oil*^, Titanium Dioxide [Nano] (Mineral UV-Filter), Glyceral Sterate (Plant Derived Emulsifier), Cera Alba (Beeswax)*, Aloe Vera) Leaf Juice Powder*, Persea Gratissima (Avocado) Oil*, Leontoppodium Alpium (Edelweiss) Leaf Extract*, Commiphora Myrrah (Myrrh) Oil^, Rosmeary) Leaf Extract*, Cetearyl Glucoside (Plant derived Emulsifer), Sodium Stearoyl Glutomate (Plant Derived Emulsifier), Gluconolactone, Sodium Benzoate, Sodium Dehydroacetate, Phytic Acid. *84% CERTIFIED ORGANIC INGREDIENTS, ^FAIRLY TRADED (Period After Opening 6M)

-- For more information on Green People Organic Children sun lotion and latest prices, see here.
+- For more information Little People Organic Children SPF 30 see here.

-- For more information on the Badger Broad Spectrum sunscreen and latest prices see here.
+- For more information on Badger Broad Spectrum SPF 30 see here.

 - Childs Farm 50+ SPF sun cream sensitive Suitable for 6 months upwards, free from parabens, SLSs, mineral oils and artificial colours.
 It is a thick white cream but does the trick!
 Considered a ‘miracle cream’ by many in the UK and a good contender for the best sunscreen for toddlers with eczema – they wriggle so much but the cream stays put.